mShahidAslam/interview-resources/SQL.md

   - LEFT OUTER JOIN -> Left outer join produces a complete set of records from Table A, with the matching records (where available) in Table B. If there is no match, the right side will contain null.
   - RIGHT OUTER JOIN -> Right outer join produces complete set of records from Table B, with matching records from Table A. If there is no match, the left side will contain null.
   - CROSS JOIN -> Join everything with everything.
+- Unique Constraint: that you can have many UNIQUE constraints per table, but only one PRIMARY KEY constraint per table.
+Unique key can be NULL where as Primary key cannot.
+- Primary Key: The PRIMARY KEY constraint uniquely identifies each record in a database table.
+- UNION vs UNION ALL -> Union only returns distinct results where as Union all returns all.
+- Foreign Key: A FOREIGN KEY in one table points to a PRIMARY KEY in another table.
+- Index -> An index can be created in a table to find data more quickly and efficiently.
+CREATE INDEX index_name ON table_name(column_name); -> http://odetocode.com/Articles/70.aspx
+  - Non-clustered Index: The column is represented by B Tree data structure and is sorted.
+Each entry in this data strucure contains the reference to the original row.
+So, whenever user searches based on the indexed column, B Tree helps in fast searching.
+When the data is searched, the whole row is found using the reference.
+  - Clustered Index: Instead of saving the index data only and referencing it to the main row.
+Clustered index contains the whole table in sorted format.
+So, whenever search is made using this index, the data is returned immediately.